-Have you ever asked yourself, “What is the Path Your Seafood Takes?”
-It's not as easy to figure out as you might think.
-More than 90 percent of seafood eaten in the U.S. is imported, and it follows an increasingly complex path from a fishing boat to our plates.
+Have you ever asked yourself, “What is the Path My Seafood Takes?”
+It’s not as easy to figure out as you might think.
+More than 90% of seafood eaten in the U.S. is imported, and it follows an increasingly complex path from a fishing boat to our plates.

 Here are the steps your fish may take before it gets to you:

-Step 1: All of the seafood sold in the U.S. is either caught by fishing vessels or raised in aquaculture facilities.
-Fish and shellfish are put on ice or flash-frozen on board the vessel or at the aquaculture facility.
+Step 1: Most seafood is either caught by fishing vessels or raised in aquaculture facilities.
+Fish and shellfish can be put on ice or flash-frozen on board the vessel or at the aquaculture facility.

-Step 4: Finally the seafood meal is exported to the U.S. and enters the same product supply chain as most prepared foods, where it may be thawed again to sell in ready-to-eat form.
-(Domestically produced seafood follows a similar supply chain, but may have a shorter distance to travel.)
+Step 4: Finally, the seafood is exported to the U.S. and enters the same product supply chain as most prepared foods, where it may be thawed again to sell in ready-to-eat form.
+Domestically produced seafood follows a similar supply chain but may have a shorter distance to travel.

 Step 5: Seafood is often sold through specialty distributors or may be sourced nationwide.
 Wholesale and retail food service establishments, including restaurants, grocery stores, cafeterias, hospitals and institutions, then sell seafood to consumers.